toyhammered/QueryClips/README.md

 # Contributing

 Contributions are welcome!
+Please use pull requests.

+A great way to get started is to:

+1. Improve documentation
-Use pull requests.
-A great way to get started is to improve documentation or pick an "enhancement" issue and comment on the issue with your intention to contribute to it.
+2. Pick an issue marked as [help wanted](https://github.com/dpaola2/QueryClips/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22) and comment on the issue with your intention to contribute to it.

+While we appreciate contributors, we will be sticking to our roadmap.
+Please talk to us before you begin coding so that we can confirm that your intended bugfix / feature / enhancement has a high likelihood of being accepted.

 # License